ahmadxgani/wisata/README.md

 and then install the cert to the system as root certificate. on linux system you can use `trust --verbose anchor --store localhost.crt`.

+sometimes you need to refresh the certificate list, restart apache server or even exit the chrome if it didn't work after you add more or change the domain on `subjectAltName`.

 to verify, `trust list` and search for label `localhost`

 ### Links